sawubona-repo/KETE-HS20-WORK/LB0-Kickoff/HOWTO_Setup_CodeSandbox_Account.md

 In the second step, you need to create a '**Sandbox**'.
 Check HOWTO [create a Sandbox from given templates](https://codesandbox.io/docs/templates#using-templates).
 > Use *p5.js template* for a Javascript coding example
 </br>
 - **Step 3: Test and execute a Javascript example code**

-Try to change the color of the fill function from **fill(236, 31, 81)** to **fill(20, 31, 81)**.
+Try to change the color of the fill function from **fill(234, 31, 81)** to **fill(20, 31, 81)**.
 Save your changes.
-The color of the box background will change to dark blue. *You may need to refresh the browser window to see the changes.*
+The color of the square background will change to dark blue. *You may need to refresh the browser window to see the changes.*
 </br>

 - **Step 4: Save the code to your Github Repo**